nikelborm/effect-garden/packages/git-dl/README.md

   repoNameCLIOptionBackedByEnv,
   repoOwnerCLIOptionBackedByEnv,
   // etc...
-} from 'get-git-repo';
+} from 'git-dl';
-// or '@nikelborm/get-git-repo' for non-default installation methods
+// or '@nikelborm/git-dl' for non-default installation methods
 ```

 ### Execution of CLI installed with NPM